Wondering how many One Piece

 How Do Japanese and English Volume Releases Compare?

 The primary reason for the different volume counts of One Piece is the time lag between the Japanese and English releases.
 Shueisha releases new volumes first in Japan.
 Viz Media, the English publisher, then requires time for translation and production, resulting in the English version being approximately 11-12 months behind the Japanese release.
-This delay is standard in the manga industry and accounts for the discrepancy you see online.
+This delay is standard in the

 The process involves more than just direct translation.
 It includes localization, which is the process of adapting cultural references and humor for a North American audience.
 This careful work, combined with printing and distribution schedules, creates the gap.